Schedule Today:

 If the non-relocating parent fails to respond within 20 days, the court can approve the request for relocation without a court hearing.
 However, if the non-relocating parent responds with reasons to not allow the relocation, a hearing will take place.

-Whichever side of the relocation you are on, having relocation attorneys in Miami is essential to state your thoughts and arguments clearly and effectively within the court’s processes.
+Whichever side of the relocation you are on, working with a relocation attorney in Miami is essential to state your thoughts and arguments clearly and effectively within the court's processes.
 Contact us to schedule a strategy session.

 What Happens if a Parent Relocates in Florida Without Court Approval?